ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab04.md

 Look here for formatted version: http://ucsb-cs56-m18.github.io/lab/lab03
 </div>

-This is an individual lab on the topic of Java web apps on Heroku.
+This is an **individual** lab on the topic of Java web apps on Heroku.

+You may cooperate with one or more pair partners from your team to help in debugging and understanding the lab, but each person should complete the lab separately for themselves.

 Step 0: Understanding what we are trying to do
 ----------------------------------------------